-Can you really buy a reliable used car for just $2,000 or $3,000 in cash?
-If you ask Joel of our team, the answer is clear.
+Can you really buy a cheap used car for just $2,000 or $3,000 in cash?
+Team Clark’s Joel Larsgaard says the answer is clear.

 “There is a myth that has brainwashed the mind of many a consumer that I just can’t abide any longer,” Joel says.
 “That fable is that good cars just can’t be had for under $10,000.
 What a bunch of hooey!”